HOTEL BELALP - HOHBIEL

 • Destination: Hohbiel

-This hike takes you over hill and dale up to the Tyndall Monument and Hohbiel.
-Fantastic views of the Valais mountains included!
+Over roots and stones, this hike takes you up to the Tyndall Monument and the Hohbiel.
+Fantastic views of the Valais mountain world included!

-The hike starts at the Hotel Belalp.
-First enjoy the view of the Great Aletsch Glacier here and then set off on the ascent.
-The path leads past Villa Tyndall (built in 1877) and up to the Tyndall Monument (2351 m above sea level), which is dedicated to the Irish scientist John Tyndall.
+The hike starts at Hotel Belalp.
+First enjoy the view of the Great Aletsch Glacier here and then begin the ascent.
+The path passes the Villa Tyndall (built 1877) and leads up to the Tyndall Monument (2351 m above sea level), which is dedicated to the Irish scientist John Tyndall.

-The deep affection for her husband, the feelings of guilt over his tragic end and the attachment to the Belalp and its inhabitants, may have been the motives for the stone monument.
-John Tyndall (1820-1893) was an Irish physicist and alpinist.
-From 1861 until his death, he spent summers in the Swiss Alps, mainly at his favourite place, Belalp.
+The deep affection of his wife, the guilt feelings about his tragic end, and the connection to Belalp and its inhabitants were likely the reasons for the stone monument.
+John Tyndall (1820-1893) was an Irish physicist and mountaineer.
+From 1861 until his death, he spent the summers in the Swiss Alps, mainly at his favorite place, Belalp.

-Continue your ascent until you reach the Hohbiel reservoir.
+The ascent continues until you reach the Hohbiel reservoir.
 Take a break and enjoy the Valais mountain panorama!

 Good to know